broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Nucleus_Multi_Sample_Pipeline/README.md

 The table below details the Multi-snSS2 inputs.
 The pipeline is designed to take in an array of paired-end reads in the form of two FASTQ files per cell.

 * Reference inputs are created using the [BuildIndices Pipeline](https://github.com/broadinstitute/warp/tree/master/pipelines/skylab/build_indices).
-* The workflow uses a modified version of the 10x Genomic's code for building mouse ([GRCm38-2020-A](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#mm10_2020A)) and human ([GRCh38-2020-A](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#GRCh38_2020A)) reference packages.
+* The pipeline modifies a given GTF downloaded from GENCODE to only include biotypes that are listed in a tab separated file (biotypes.tsv).
-* To enable intron counting, the workflow calls a [shell script](https://github.com/broadinstitute/warp/blob/develop/dockers/skylab/snss2-build-indices/add-introns-to-gtf.py) to create a custom GTF with intron annotations.
+* To enable intron counting, the workflow calls a [python script](https://github.com/broadinstitute/warp/blob/develop/dockers/skylab/snss2-build-indices/add-introns-to-gtf.py) to create a custom GTF with intron annotations.
 Introns are considered any part of a contig that is not exonic nor intergenic.

 | Input Name | Input Description | Input Format |
 | --- | --- | --- |